 South Pacific Costa Rica Real Estate does work with both licensed and unlicensed brokers in Costa Rica.
 Until the law requires ALL brokers to be licensed (and Costa Rica enforces that law), many people selling real estate in Costa Rica will remain unlicensed.
 The bottom line is that at this point in time we do work with ALL brokers.
 However, we do have certain requirements from a broker in order that they receive their commission from South Pacific Costa Rica Real Estate on a co-brokered deal.

-Market rate commission for selling a property along the Costa Ballena or Southern Pacific coast in Costa Rica at this time is 8-10%; however, we’re doing something different as part of our market launch.
-We’ve lowered our sales commission to 6.5% through year-end 2017.
+Market rate commission for selling a property along the Costa Ballena or Southern Pacific coast in Costa Rica at this time is 8-10%.

 In general terms, a co-broker deal on one of our direct or exclusive listings will generate a shared commission fee.
 Since every listing has its own idiosyncrasies, we will confirm with the co-broker (at the time they bring their client) the shared percentage which they can expect to receive for that particular listing.
 This is confirmed in writing via a Memorandum of Understanding (MOU) between South Pacific Costa Rica Real Estate and the co-broker, once the co-broker’s offer to purchase has been accepted by our client.

 We do require that the co-broker sign this MOU within 48 hours of when their client’s purchase offer has been accepted by our client, in order that everyone is crystal clear on the business arrangement.
 (Please note that co-brokers who do not comply with this requirement will not be considered eligible for a shared commission.)